KnpLabs/KnpUserBundle/Resources/doc/logging_by_username_or_email.md

 **Note:**

-> To avoid redefining all constructor argument, we use the definition inheritance
+> To avoid redefining all constructor arguments, we use the definition inheritance
-> allowing as to reuse the parent definition and to replace only the needed parts.
+> allowing us to reuse the parent definition and to replace only the needed parts.

 Finally let FOSUserBundle know that it should use your own service: